Kiriki-liszt/JS_Inflator/README.md

 v1.7.0: Fir using Kaiser-Bessel window, label change from 'Lin' to 'Max'.

-Now up to date with latest RC Inflator form ReaTeam/JSFX repository.
+Now up to date with latest RC Inflator from ReaTeam/JSFX repository.

 ## What I've learned